rotherleague/Rother/_includes/rules/rules.md

 2. A Deposit of £100 shall be payable in accordance with the Fees Tariff per Club/Team (where a Club provides more than one Team in membership of the Competition) and shall be payable on or before 1<sup>st</sup> September in each year.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.
 3. A Club shall not participate in this Competition until the entry fee, annual subscription and Deposit (if required) have been paid.
 4. If requested by the Competition, Clubs must advise annually to the Secretary in writing by 1<sup>st</sup> September of its Sanctioning Authority affiliation number for the forthcoming Playing Season.
 Clubs must advise the Secretary in writing, or on the prescribed form, of details of its headquarters, its Officers and any other information required by the Competition.
 Failure to comply with this Rule will result in a fine in accordance with the Fines Tariff.
+5. An all-female team can apply to the Competition to play an age group down in a mixed gender competition, subject to rule 8A(iii)&(iv) and provided the team has obtained approval from its Sanctioning Authority.

 ## 5. MANAGEMENT, NOMINATION, ELECTION